jaemk/clin/README.md

 `clin` provides desktop notifications of completed commands.

 ```
+# Pass a command as trailing arguments
 clin -- cargo build --release

+# Pass a command as a string argument
+clin -c 'cargo build --release'
 ```

 `clin` can also be used on remote machines by using `ssh` remote port forwarding.